cefe-origol/dp_rust/README.md

 Note that pure does not mean `const`, eg. you may use for loops despite them being forbidden in `const`.

-All arguments must implement `Clone`.
+All arguments as well as the output must implement `Clone`.

 ### Extra arguments
 In case it is needed, extra inmutable arguments can be included with